Hire Skilled Midland, Texas Personal Injury Attorneys

 One additional requirement for recovering compensation in a personal injury case is compliance with the statute of limitations in Texas.

 By law, you have two years to file a lawsuit against the party who caused your injuries.
-If you don’t, you’re forever barred from obtaining monetary damages for your losses.
+If you don’t, you cannot ever obtain monetary damages for your losses.

 There are rare exceptions to this law, so it’s important to consult with an attorney right away.